2019 Washington Nationals season: June

 The Nationals split a four-game series in San Diego against the San Diego Padres.
 Despite jumping out to a four-run lead in the first inning against Padres starter Joey Lucchesi, the Nationals couldn't push across another run and lost as their starter Corbin gave up five unanswered runs, in the series opener June 6.
 The Nationals lost another 5–4 game on June 7, rallying to take the lead late only for closer Sean Doolittle to give up the tying run on an RBI single by rookie outfielder Josh Naylor followed by a walk-off RBI single by catcher Austin Hedges.
 On June 8, the Nationals cruised behind another strong outing by Scherzer, who shrugged off a comebacker that deflected off his left calf to pitch seven shutout innings and earn the win.
 In the rubber game on June 9, the Nationals got seven innings of one-run ball from San Diego native Strasburg, then tagged former Nationals pitcher Craig Stammen with the loss in relief in the eighth inning as pinch-hitter Howie Kendrick broke the tie with a home run to left field, shortstop Trea Turner homered to center in the next at-bat, right fielder Adam Eaton homered to right-center in the at-bat after that, and third baseman Anthony Rendon capped the barrage with a home run to right field.
-During the series, the Nationals activated reliever Trevor Rosenthal after a monthlong rehab assignment, optioning right-hander Kyle McGowin to the Class-AAA Fresno Grizzlies.
+During the series, the Nationals activated reliever Trevor Rosenthal after a monthlong rehab assignment, optioning right-hander Kyle McGowin to the Triple-A Fresno Grizzlies.

 Although Washington steamrolled the White Sox 12–1 on June 10 behind another dominant start from Sánchez, Corbin's struggles continued as he allowed a first-inning grand slam by Castillo, and the Nationals settled for a split of the two-game interleague series in Chicago as they lost June 11.
 Rookie center fielder Víctor Robles earned his first career Major League Baseball Play of the Week Award with a diving catch behind Corbin, tracking down a hard-hit line drive from Leury García, leaping to glove it, and ending up face-down on the warning track surrounded by a cloud of dust.